 You don’t have to look far to find news of a major data breach these days.
-It seems as though cyber security is a term sitting front and center on many minds while damage from malicious attacks continues to accumulate.
+It seems as though cyber security is a term sitting front and center on many minds while malicious attacks continue to damage companies and corporations.

-Despite the potential for disastrous results, many organizations are still struggling to treat cyber security like a business-ending, bottom-line financial threat.
-And the companies who’d like to ante up find it hard to keep up with the speed of cybercrime.
-As cyberattacks become more common, that failure has greater likelihood of becoming expensive.
-One thing is for sure: If businesses can’t afford a top-notch cyber security team, they definitely can’t afford to be in the dark about information security either.
+Despite the potential for disastrous results, some organizations are still struggling to treat cyber security like a business-ending, bottom-line financial threat.
+And the companies who do want to ante up still find it hard to keep up with the speed of cybercrime.

-So what issues keep information security pros and business leaders up at night?
+So, what keeps information security pros and business leaders up at night?
 To get a better picture of the threats in the cyber landscape, we asked professionals in cyber security to share some of the most common cyber security problems they see.

 The top cyber security problems organizations are facing

 Cyber security problems can range from things as granular as out-of-date software to large-scale struggles like a lack of support from leadership teams.
 The following is a sampling of the most common issues facing information security professionals and the organizations they serve.

 Small organizations don’t always realize that their assets and data are still attractive to cyber criminals.
 “In our modern economy, most companies have things that attackers want—information and money, says Matthew Eshleman, CTO of Community IT Innovators®.
 “Cyber threats face organizations of every size.”

 A basic grasp of cyber security best practices would be a huge step in the right direction for many companies, says Kevin Raske, cyber security marketing specialist at Vipre®.
 “It means being constantly aware that you are a target.
 The majority of breaches occur because of human error.”
 Acknowledging that attackers might come after your company is step number one to developing a defense.